 Often times, equipment can waste money on construction projects without even being turned on.
 When heavy equipment sits idle on jobsites, the cost per day of renting that piece of equipment is sunk.
 If a company owns their equipment and it’s going unused on a project, it could likely be utilized on a different one—which can ultimately delay projects and cause budget errors.
 Every second that an item of equipment is left sitting onsite is money being thrown in the trash.

 Why does equipment go unused for weeks or even months at a time?
-Usually, it comes down to disorganized (or lack of) reporting, or last-minute change orders.
+Usually, it comes down to poor budget management, disorganized (or lack of) reporting, or last-minute change orders.
 When an item of equipment arrives onsite for a particular task and a change order delays that task, the rental cost has to be taken into account.
 In addition, if there is no written record of equipment location or usage, there’s no way for you to know whether or not a piece of equipment should be moved to another jobsite.

 2. Mistimed maintenance